hotosm/osm-fieldwork/docs/basemapper.md

 Generate a basemap for the Topo imagery source using sqlitedb format.
  Additionally, the `-d` option specifies directory name for the title cache; /tiles/test.
 This is useful if you want to use the tile cache for other programs or update it later.

     ./basemapper.py -z 12-19 -b test.geojson -o test.sqlitedb -s topo -d /tiles/tests

+**Example 4:**
+Generate a basemap in mbtiles format using Google imagery source for an area specified by a geojson bounding box, and supporting zoom levels 10 through 16.

+    ./basemapper.py -z 10-16 -b area.geojson -o map.mbtiles -s google

+**Example 5:**
+Generate a basemap in sqlitedb format using OpenAerialMap (OAM) imagery source for an area specified by a geojson bounding box, and supporting zoom levels 8 through 14.

+    ./basemapper.py -z 8-14 -b area.geojson -o map.sqlitedb -s oam

+**Example 6:**
+Generate a basemap in mbtiles format using Topo imagery source for an area specified by a geojson bounding box, and supporting zoom levels 9 through 15.
+Additionally, the -t option specifies the top-level directory for the tile cache, which will be stored in /cache/tiles.

+    ./basemapper.py -z 9-15 -b area.geojson -o map.mbtiles -s topo -t /cache/tiles

+**Example 7:**
+Generate a basemap in sqlitedb format using Bing imagery source for an area specified by a geojson bounding box, and supporting zoom levels 6 through 12.
+The -v option enables verbose output, which will show more details about the download and processing progress.

+    ./basemapper.py -z 6-12 -b area.geojson -o map.sqlitedb -s bing -v

+**Example 8:**
+Generate a basemap in mbtiles format using OSMAnd imagery source for an area specified by a geojson bounding box, and supporting zoom levels 10 through 18.
+Additionally, the -d option specifies the output directory for the tile cache, which will be stored in /cache/tiles/osmand.

+    ./basemapper.py -z 10-18 -b area.geojson -o map.mbtiles -s osmand -d /cache/tiles/osmand

+**Example 9:**
+Generate a basemap in sqlitedb format using Topo imagery source for an area specified by a geojson bounding box, and supporting zoom levels 11 through 17.
+The -v option enables verbose output, which will show more details about the download and processing progress.

+    ./basemapper.py -z 11-17 -b area.geojson -o map.sqlitedb -s topo -v

+**Example 10:**
+Generate a basemap in mbtiles format using ERSI imagery source for an area specified by a geojson bounding box, and supporting zoom levels 7 through 13.
+The -b option specifies the boundary for the area you want.

+    ./basemapper.py -z 7-13 -b area.geojson -o map.mbtiles -s ersi

 ## Benefits